dp0973/static-data/README.md

 Feel free to ask for more.

 Versions :
+ * 0.10.0 :
+     * Adding id for Champion property
  * 0.9.1 :
      * Fixed the error with icon "placeholder"
      * moved to asyncio to load data faster